We need your help to save lives

 The challenge of our work is not only the science – it’s also the funding.
 Research grants are critical for our researchers, but the reality is that they only cover a part of the cost.

 We rely on you to help us bridge the research funding gap.
-Your generosity helps us take our laboratory discoveries through to clinical practice where they can then change lives.
-There are so many ways you can help us.
+With 100% of your donation going directly to support our research, you help us to take our laboratory discoveries through to clinical practice where they can then change lives.

 We are committed to research that makes a difference

 - 1 in 2 Australians will be diagnosed with cancer in their lifetime.
 At QIMR Berghofer, half of our laboratories are devoted to researching cancer.